dwalend/blog/_posts/2015-06-08-escape-from-inner-trait.md

 I blundered into this strange puzzle with visibility, inner traits, and inner objects while putting together code to plug [Semirings into Dijkstra's algorithm](https://github.com/dwalend/ScalaGraphMinimizer).
 I'm not sure if the problem rates a bug report, or two, or a feature request, or is just something I don't fully understand.
 I'd like to hear some advice before reporting (or not reporting) it.

-Find some code you can play cut/paste with in this [gist](https://gist.github.com/dwalend/464a3c69c94165f02cd4) to see what works and what doesn't
+Find some code you can paste into the REPL in this [gist](https://gist.github.com/dwalend/464a3c69c94165f02cd4) to try different hacks.

 Here's code that illustrates the dissonance fully: